Ovy95/TradeApps-Practical/README.md

 ## Image to recreate
 ![Website](https://user-images.githubusercontent.com/57540755/105889373-ff581e00-6005-11eb-8b75-a43842653cd1.png)

 Best viewing Dimentions
 1200x800
 620 width for RWD

 ## Features Implemented
-- ContactForm is responsive
+- [x] ContactForm is responsive
-- ContactForm also has validation to check if a Name, Email and Message is inserted before sending.
+- [x] ContactForm also has validation to check if a Name, Email and Message is inserted before sending.
 A Warning will appear on screen if not
-- USD to Btc & BTC to USD both work interactive when entering a number
+- [x] USD to Btc & BTC to USD both work interactive when entering a number
-- Responsive Web Design works best at 600 pixth width
+- [x] Responsive Web Design works best at 600 pixth width
-- navbar Home link is set along with Underlining when hovering over image.
+- [x] navbar Home link is set along with Underlining when hovering over image.

 ## Summary of the task

-I learnt a lot from the task using tools like Grid and Flex.
+I learnt a lot from the task using tools using all different tools to help me alone the way.
 I feel like my approach at the start wasn't great as I was trying to get everything in position from the very start.
 I also used the wrong amount of Grid divs at the start which didn't help when it came to trying to match the bottom section.
 I draw grid borderlines on the page to match these up, this was both using the chrome Impact tools.

 I didn't use chrome Impact tools at the start, by not doing so I felt like I wasted so much time as it was mostly guesswork as the pixel width was different each time I was trying to line it up, due to the screen from editing.